Lekwa Local Municipality: Corruption and mismanagement

 At the same time the town's basic infrastructure appeared visibly aged, with traffic lights being out of order, and potholes present on most streets.
 It was also unable to provide other basic services in a sustainable manner.
 It was taken to court by businesses around Standerton for failing to provide clean and sufficient water and electricity.
 These service interruptions were due to the municipality's soaring debt to Eskom (R1.1 billion by 2020), and its non-payment for services provided by the Department of Water and Sanitation.
 Notwithstanding it spent large amounts on private security (guards getting R70,000 to R90,000 a month), events (including meat and catering), cars, travelling, accommodation and restaurants during 2018 and 2019.

 In 2019 six licensing officials in Standerton were arrested for allegedly falsifying vehicle ownership registration on the national traffic information system (NaTIS) to enable truck owners to avoid payment of vehicle licensing fees, including penalties and arrears.

 Over a dozen homes burned down and three children died in a fire in January 2020 while the town had no access to a fire engine.
-A month after the children's deaths Lekwa ordered two fire engines for R250,000 each, but the contractor which didn't specialize in fire equipment failed to deliver the first, while the second broke down on its way to Standerton.
+A month after the children's deaths Lekwa ordered two fire engines for R250,000 each, but the contractor which didn't specialise in fire equipment failed to deliver the first, while the second broke down on its way to Standerton.
 The municipality took receipt of one new fire engine late October 2020.
 Refuse started piling up on the streets since June 2020, as trucks and equipment were allegedly in disrepair.
 Potholes in roads caused accidents and deaths, and traffic lights had not been repaired for years.
 Some areas had been without water for months or years, while others received dirty water.
 Residents and businesses had to forgo an electricity supply for six hours a day, despite 90% of residents using prepaid meters.
 Businesses had to spend thousands of rands daily to run electricity generators.
 Its service billing system had become unreliable in terms of pricing and invoicing, and in August 2020 the municipal workers started a strike which exacerbated matters.